devangdayal/Climate-Change-Analysis/README.md

 ### Using PIP

-You would be needing multiple libraries such as Math, Numpy, Pandas and Seabon for basic operations and many pre-processing and ML Model libraries.
+You would be needing multiple libraries such as Math, Numpy, Pandas and Seaborn for basic operations and many pre-processing and ML Model libraries.

 ```sh
 pip install [Library_Name]